KiddKailash/StudyBuddy/README.md

 ## Overview

-ClipCard's frontend is a React-based application that serves as an intuitive interface for creating flashcards.
+Study Buddy's frontend is a React-based application that serves as an intuitive interface for creating flashcards.
 Users can log in, upload documents, paste text, or (in the future) provide a YouTube URL to generate a flashcard session using the OpenAI API.
 The app's design emphasizes accessibility, ease of use, and performance.

 ## Features